-Great turnout for week one of the Regional Advocacy Meetings
+The first week of the Regional Advocacy Meetings are history

 Several legislators weighed in about how local officials can best make the case for city issues in the General Assembly.